profguler/profguler.github.io/_portfolio/peridynamics-112M891.md

 title: "Development of a Method to Predict Strength and Failure of Layered Composites Using Peridynamic Theory"
 collection: portfolio
 permalink: /portfolio/peridynamics-112M891
-excerpt: "TÜBİTAK-funded research project on the development of peridynamic methods for predicting fracture and progressive damage in composite structures."
+excerpt: "TÜBİTAK-funded research project on the development of bond-based peridynamic methods for predicting damage initiation and failure in isotropic and composite structures."
 date: 2013-01-01
 ---

 ## Project Overview

-This TÜBİTAK-funded research project established one of the earliest research programs in Turkey devoted to **Peridynamic Theory** and its application to fracture and failure analysis of composite materials.
-The primary objective was to develop numerical methodologies capable of predicting crack initiation and crack propagation in layered composite structures without requiring special crack-tip treatments or remeshing procedures inherent in conventional finite element methods.
+This TÜBİTAK-funded research project established one of the first comprehensive research programs on **peridynamics** in Turkey.
+The primary objective was to develop computational methodologies based on **bond-based peridynamic theory** for predicting damage initiation, crack propagation, and failure in isotropic and layered composite structures.

-The project focused on implementing bond-based peridynamics, developing computational tools for progressive failure analysis of composite laminates, and extending the methodology toward practical engineering applications in aerospace and automotive structures.
+Unlike classical continuum mechanics, which relies on partial differential equations and requires special treatments for discontinuities, peridynamics employs an integral formulation that naturally models crack initiation and propagation without additional fracture criteria.
+During this project, numerical implementations of bond-based peridynamics were developed and verified for a wide range of benchmark problems involving tensile, bending, and fracture loading conditions.

-Although the project primarily served as the research group's initial development effort in peridynamics and therefore did not directly produce journal publications, it established the computational infrastructure, theoretical foundation, and trained graduate researchers that subsequently led to several high-impact journal articles in the follow-up TÜBİTAK project.
+The project also laid the foundation for establishing a long-term peridynamics research group at TOBB University of Economics and Technology, which subsequently led to several internationally recognized journal publications under the follow-up TÜBİTAK project.

 ---